holoviz-topics/neuro/README.md

 <details>
 <summary> Roadmap: </summary>

-- At a high-level: TODO
+- High-level summary: Our current grant period is through 2024, but we want to have a first pass of prioritized improvements for generalized workflows to disseminate for feedback **within** Q4 2023.
+The remainder of Q4 2023 and all of 2024 will be for iterating on feedback, developing the specialized workflows, demonstrating biomedical use-cases, collaborating lab support, educational activities, and as time permits - wishlist features and new collaborations.
-- An incomplete task roadmap is visible on this project board view (TODO)
+- A living task-goal roadmap is visible on [this project board view](https://github.com/orgs/holoviz-topics/projects/1/views/3) - currently through Q3 and early Q4 2023.

 </details>